daniel-melanson/cs326-final-pi/docs/ideas.md

 # Important Concepts

 We plan to use [this](https://25live.collegenet.com/pro/umass#!/home/calendar) public API from 25Live to obtain data about buildings, rooms and scheduled events.
+A calendar view will display these events.
+Using building and room location data we will have a map view of selected locations.
+Users will be able to create events other users see.